Jane Eyre | An inner journey towards emancipation

-Her love and respect for herself make her now aware that she has certain rights.
+Her love and respect for herself make her aware that she has certain rights.
 She has the right to have a complete relationship, including the sexual sphere.
 It may seem obvious nowadays, but Victorian society was highly hypocritical and hid desires and drives under a veil of false purity.
 For a very long time, female desires remained taboo.
-The common opinion was that the role of the woman was only to have children.
+The common opinion was that the woman’s role was only to have children.
 Jane bravely goes against these stereotypes, refusing St. John’s proposal.

 An equal relationship

-This novel inspired many media representations, such as stages adaptations, four BBC television series, and more than ten different movies.
-One of them, produced in 1944, included actors like Orson Welles and Joan Fontaine; while the last one, released in 2011 and directed by Cary Fukunaga, tells Jane’s story through a series of flashbacks.
+This novel inspired many media representations, such as stage adaptations, four BBC television series, and more than ten different movies.
+One of them, produced in 1944, included actors like Orson Welles and Joan Fontaine.
+The last one, released in 2011 and directed by Cary Fukunaga, tells Jane’s story through a series of flashbacks.